tus/tusd/README.md

 The only requirement for building tusd is [Go](http://golang.org/doc/install) 1.5 or newer.
-If you meet this criteria, you can clone the git repository, install the remaining depedencies and build the binary:
+If you meet this criteria, you can clone the git repository, install the remaining dependencies and build the binary:

 ```bash
 git clone git@github.com:tus/tusd.git